5 Best Boxing Headgears on the Market | Simply Explained

 -

-This headgear can actually be used for both MMA and boxing and is a bargain as it sits on the lower end of pricing.
-This headgear contains a triple layer foam, sponge x, and gel sheet for shock absorption during contact.
+This headgear can be used for both MMA and boxing and is a bargain as it sits on the lower end of pricing.
+This headgear contains a triple-layer foam, sponge x, and gel sheet for shock absorption during contact.
 This also contains a velcro strap and is pretty easy to put and fit on.

 Something to note - there can be a lot of modifications made to the headgear.
 Depending on what sport you are using this for, you have the option to remove the face mask that is shown in the above picture if it is affecting your view.
-This can be used as a full face headgear or a faceless headgear.
-The best part is you can choose from the best mma headgear, or best boxing headgear, or best tae kwon do headgear, depending on the day from one product.
+This can be used as a full-face headgear or a faceless headgear.
+The best part is you can choose from the best MMA headgear or best boxing headgear, or the best tae kwon do headgear, depending on the day from one product.

 Why are These Headgears Different From MMA?